secartifacts/secartifacts.github.io/_conferences/usenixsec2024/aec-call.md

 If you are interested in joining the artifact evaluation committee (AEC), please fill out the form below.
 We expect that the AEC will consist of experienced graduate students, postdocs, and researchers.
-The workload is no more than 1 review (typically around 10-15 hours per submission cycle between Artifact Submissions and Decisions).
+The workload is no more than 1 review per cycle (typically around 10-15 hours per submission cycle between Artifact Submissions and Decisions).
 AEC members will serve for all three review cycles for USENIX Security 2024 (single-cycle exceptions are possible if communicated to the chairs at nomination time or well ahead of the submission cycle).